petebryant/knoledge-monitor/README.md

 A cache of node ip addresses is kept to aid node discovery and connection to the Bitcoin network.

 #### Node Connection State
 The connection state of each node is monitored and changes reported.
+The KnoledgeNodeGroup() class extends the NBitcoin NodesGroup(), providing a mechanism to manage event handlers for the nodes in the ConnectedNodes collection.